-Are there any other bases on which an award may be challenged, and if so what?
+42 Are there any other bases on which an award may be challenged, and if so what?

 Yes, an arbitral award may be set aside on limited grounds regulated in article 41 of the Arbitration Act, which reflects the UNCITRAL Model Law (section VIII of the preamble).
-The grounds for setting aside an award are the following: the arbitration agreement does not exist or is not valid; the party was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings or was otherwise unable to present his or her case; the arbitrators decided on matters not submitted to them; the appointment of the arbitrators or the arbitral procedure was not in accordance with the parties' agreement, unless such agreement conflicted with a mandatory provision of the Arbitration Act or, failing that, was not in accordance with this Act; the arbitrators decided on matters not capable of being settled by arbitration; or the award conflicts with public policy.
+The grounds for setting aside an award are the following:

+the arbitration agreement does not exist or is not valid;

+- the party was not given proper notice of the appointment of an arbitrator or of the arbitral proceedings or was otherwise unable to present his or her case; - the arbitrators decided on matters not submitted to them - the appointment of the arbitrators or the arbitral procedure was not in accordance with the parties' agreement, unless such agreement conflicted with a mandatory provision of the Arbitration Act or, failing that, was not in accordance with this Act; - the arbitrators decided on matters not capable of being settled by arbitration; or - the award conflicts with public policy.

 In practice, conflict with public policy is the ground that is most frequently raised by the parties seeking to set aside an award.
-However, in line with the Spanish courts' pro-arbitration bias, the courts hold a restricted view on the application of these grounds.
+However, in line with the Spanish courts' pro-arbitration bias, the courts hold a restricted view on the application of these grounds, which has been reinforced by the four landmark decisions issued by the Spanish Constitutional Court above mentioned.